rsxdalv/tts-generation-webui/README.md

 https://rsxdalv.github.io/bark-speaker-directory/

 ## Changelog
+Aug 14:
+* Pin torch to 2.0.0 in all requirements.txt files
+* Update audiocraft
+* Remove Tortoise transformers fix from colab

 Aug 13:
 * Potentially big fix for new user installs that had issues with GPU not being supported